MEDICARE FRAUD WHISTLEBLOWER ATTORNEYS

 Review all billing, summary notices, and explanation of benefits.
 If you work for a healthcare provider, you may be told by your employer to bill Medicare for services not provided or to change the coding when billing.
 This is against the law and should be reported.

 It is important to have concrete evidence of the fraud before reporting it.
 While documentary evidence is not required, it is considered in many cases and can play a role in your case.
-Records of improper charges, emails stating fraudulent charges, or in-office memos can be helpful, however there are important factors to consider before removing company documents.
-Are qui tam lawyers are experienced in evaluating the evidence of Medicare fraud you have and in navigating the rules about disclosure that ensure your rights are protected.
+Records of improper charges, emails stating fraudulent claims, or in-office memos can be helpful, however, there are important factors to consider before removing company documents.
+Our qui tam attorneys are experienced in evaluating the evidence of Medicaid fraud you have and in navigating the rules about disclosure that ensure your rights are protected.

 Simply reporting the fraud is often not enough to receive compensation for whistleblowing.
 You must formally file a claim in court and include evidence of the misconduct under the False Claims Act.